 Depending on the episode each member of the group has had this particular moment.
-In fact one episode had the group, temporary however, break up because they couldn't stand a particular quirk that each member has.
+In fact, one episode had the group (temporarily) break up because they couldn't stand a particular quirk that each member has.

 Mirabelle of The Kicks.
 She's outright called "mean", "scary", and "annoying", but her teammates still consider her a friend (it helps that she's a Jerk with a Heart of Gold).

 Lab Rats has Chase.
 Mostly because of his Type A personality.